A voxel-level approach to brain age prediction: A method to assess regional brain aging: Results

 \section{Results}

 For a fair comparison of model performance and as suggested in \citet{popescu2021local}, all results are reported before bias correction.
-Bias-corrected results are only used for visualizations and analysis of diseased subjects where explicitly stated.
+Bias-corrected results are only used for visualizations and analysis of diseased subjects where explicitly stated. \nw{In Table \ref{tab:results_main}, columns 2 and 3 with header voxel-level MAE refer to averaged voxel-level prediction results, and columns 4 and 5 with header global MAE refer to the global brain age prediction results.
+Voxel-level MAE results are considered for model comparisons throughout the work.}

-\textbf{Contribution 1: Proposal of a multitask DL voxel-level brain age prediction model: } The proposed model surpasses the baseline (refer Table \ref{tab:results_main}), demonstrating a 39.22\% reduction in error on the internal Cam-CAN test set.
-The proposed model is also evaluated on a larger external test set (CC359) and obtains an error reduction of 58.88\% which reflects on the model's performance on unseen data originating from a different data source.
-The proposed model variant (with 3-output) without added noise to the loss function comes in second on the Cam-CAN evaluation and second to last on the CC359 test set.
+\textbf{Contribution 1: Proposal of a multitask DL voxel-level brain age prediction model: } The proposed model surpasses the baseline (refer Table \ref{tab:results_main} - Voxel-level MAE), demonstrating a 39.22\% reduction in MAE on the internal Cam-CAN test set.
+The proposed model is also evaluated on a larger external test set (CC359) and obtains an MAE reduction of 58.88\% which reflects on the model's performance on unseen data originating from a different data source.
+The proposed model variant (with 3-output) without added noise to the loss function comes in second on the Cam-CAN evaluation and second to last on the CC359 test set. \nw{The global level MAE is reported for the models that included global brain age predictions in Table \ref{tab:results_main} - Global MAE column.
+It can be observed that the SFCN model outperformed the remaining models on the Cam-CAN test set, whereas the proposed model achieved the smallest MAE on the CC359 test set, however, it must be noted that this work aims to predict voxel-level brain age and global brain age was added as a complementary task in the proposed model for improved feature extraction for the main voxel-level brain age prediction task.
+Violin plots showing the data distribution of voxel-level test results can be observed in Figure. \ref{violin_plots}.
+The median MAE is seen to be lower for the proposed model as compared to the baseline on both test sets.
+It can also be observed that variation in model performance is almost comparable for all models, however, for both test sets, the widest part of the violin that indicates higher variability or spread in MAE is seen at a lower error value for the proposed model as compared to the baseline.
+Figure \ref{r_square} shows the scatter plots for the baseline and proposed model's voxel-level brain age prediction results with respective $R^2$ scores (coefficient of determination) that show the goodness of fit of a model.}